Inspired by the Bluegrass state, this pork tenderloin marinade features Kentucky’s drink of choice.

 Trim any silverskin from the tenderloins with a sharp knife.
 Place in a large resealable plastic bag.

-MAKE THE MARINADE: In a small mixing bowl or even directly in the resealable bag, combine the bourbon, soy sauce, brown sugar, mustard, Worcestershire sauce, and pepper and whisk or mash to mix.
+Marinade: In a small mixing bowl or a resealable bag, combine the bourbon, soy sauce, brown sugar, mustard, Worcestershire sauce, and pepper and whisk or mash to mix.
 Stir in the onion and garlic.

 Pour over the tenderloins and refrigerate for 8 hours or overnight.

-Arrange the tenderloins on the grill grate and grill for 6 to 8 minutes per side, rolling with tongs, or until the internal temperature is 145 degrees F when read on an instant-read meat thermometer.
+Arrange the tenderloins on the grill grate and grill for 6 to 8 minutes per side, rolling with tongs, or until the internal temperature reaches 145℉ when read on an instant-read meat thermometer.
 (The pork will still be slightly pink in the center.
-If you prefer your pork well-done, cook it to 160 degrees F.)
+If you prefer your pork well-done, cook it to 160℉).

 Transfer the tenderloins to a cutting board.
-Let rest for several minutes before carving on a diagonal into 1/2-inch slices.
+Let rest for several minutes before carving on a diagonal into 1/2” slices.
+Enjoy!